max-mapper/websocket-stream/readme.md

 })
 ```

-Beware that this is the only one option you cannot set on the client.
-You must set it on the server and this will be negotiated with the client.
+Beware that this option is ignored by browser clients.
+To make sure that permessage-deflate is never used, disable it on the server.

 ##### Other options